Articles

-How I Accidentally Launched a Business/Startup
+How I accidentally launched a business/startup

-Paul J.
+Paul Johnson

 A lot of people set out to start a business.
 The perception of flexibility, independence, respect, and potential wealth are big draws.
 The millennial way of expressing this is to found a “startup.”
 The underlying motivations for a startup are often exactly the same but with two scoops of trendiness and pretentiousness about “making the world a better place” plopped on top.